dapr/quickstarts/5.bindings/README.md

 # Dapr Bindings Sample

 In this sample, we'll create two microservices, one with an input binding and another with an output binding.
-We'll bind to Kafka and Event Hubs, but note that there are a myriad of components that Dapr can bind to a myriad of components ([see Dapr components](https://github.com/dapr/docs/tree/master/concepts/bindings)).
+We'll bind to Kafka and Event Hubs, but note that there are a myriad of components that Dapr can bind to ([see Dapr components](https://github.com/dapr/docs/tree/master/concepts/bindings)).

 This sample includes two microservices:
 - Node.js microservice that utilizes an input binding